kingreza/Swift-Observer/README.md

 In our definition we can see that ZipcodePriceManager implements subscriber, it defines a properties collection that is initialized to an array which holds one value "Status".
 Since this class only needs the mechanic's Status to determine zip code's rates we will only monitor that property.
 (It is also the case we are not observing any other property in our Mechanic's class, however extending the observer to monitor more properties and our subscribers to consume a more diverse set of properties is a trivial process.)

 Our ZipcodePriceManager also has two properties that are not part of the subscriber protocol: zipcodes and supply.
-Since our zipcodes will all be unique values and since we don't care about their order, we will define it as a Set type.
+Since our zipcodes will be all unique values and since we don't care about their order, we will define it as a Set type.

 We will also define our supply as a dictionary of key Zipcodes and value Ints.
 Our unique Zipcodes behaves as a key and the Int value will be the available idle mechanics for that Zipcode.
 The initial values for these properties will be set by its initializer.

 When we define our supply this way, Swift will complain about our Zipcode object.
 The problem is that our Zipcode object does not implement Hashable and Equatable.
 Since we are using a Zipcode instance as a key within a dictionary, Swift needs a way to derive a unique value from it.
 This is something we need to provide Swift.
-This can be achieved by implementing the Hashable protocol which will require us to add hashValue property which must return a unique integer.
-We also need to implement the Equatable protocol which tells Swift how two Zipcode are equal.
+This can be achieved by implementing the Hashable protocol which will require us to add a hashValue property which must return a unique integer.
+We also need to implement the Equatable protocol which Hashable inherits from.
+Equatable tells Swift how two Zipcode are equal.
 This is a requirement for any object that implements the Hashable protocol.

 So we change our Zipcode class to be: